Migrating from Java to Kotlin

 You’re in the right place.
 Here at Cobalt Sign, we’re building apps for iOS and Android since 2011 and we love every part of it.
 We always stay up to date with the latest technologies and we try to share as much knowledge as we can with you.

-So, if you are an app developer and want to learn more, make sure to reach out to us and let us know what topics you’d love to read about.
+So, if you are an app developer or a student and want to learn more, make sure to reach out to us and let us know what topics you’d love to read about.
 Periodically, we will choose from the topics you propose and we will write about them.